 COJG will provide direct financial support to private-sector, individual employers who wish to purchase training for their employees.
 It will be available to small, medium and large businesses with a plan to deliver short-term training to existing and new employees.

-The Youth Connection program offers youth in Ottawa ages 15 to 29 access to paid pre-employment training, job opportunities, and mentorship programs by coming to the closest centre offering Youth Job Connection in their community or by contacting us.
+The Youth Connection program offers youth in Ottawa ages 15 to 29 access to paid pre-employment training, job opportunities, and mentorship programs by visiting the Youth Job Connection page.

 High school students in Ottawa from ages 15-18 facing barriers and need support transitioning between school and work can enroll in job opportunities after school through our centers or any service provider offering Youth Job Connection in their community.
 Students that take this program will also be able to access summer work opportunities.